trymason/javascript-quickstart/README.md

 *Replace these values with your API Key and Project ID*

+**Paste in your components where you want them.**

+Look for "<mason-canvas>" and replace the demo component with your own.

 **Save and open up index.html in a browser - that's it!**

 Paste one or many Mason components onto the page (there's a demo Canvas already deployed for you as an example).